Root Canal Treatment Bellingham

 Understanding the Cost of Root Canals

-Typically when we see patients for a root canal, they have plenty of things on their mind.
+Typically, when we see patients for a root canal, they have plenty of things on their minds.
 However, the thing that stresses people out most is the finances of the situation.
-When you get root canal treatment from us, you’ll find that we’ve made every part of the procedure painless—including payment.
+When you get root canal treatment from us, you’ll find that we’ve made every part of the procedure painless, including payment.

 We’ll give you a complete estimate for what the treatment will cost once all of the preliminary exams are completed, and before that, here’s some information that may help you budget for the procedure.